-There will be four problem sets.
+There will be three problem sets.
 You can discuss the concepts related to the problem set with other people in your cluster but the answer to the specific questions in your problem set should be your own individual work.
-Problem sets should be submitted electronically (an excel file) through the Drop Box in Canvas strictly before 9am on the day that they are due.
-Late submission will not be accepted.
-Assignments solutions should be clearly explained and formatted to ensure they are easy to read.
+Problem sets should be submitted electronically (an excel file) through the Drop Box in Canvas no later than 15 minutes before the start of the lecture on the day in which they are due.\\ Late submission will not be accepted.
+Assignments solutions should be clearly explained and formatted to ensure they are easy to read. \\Problem Set 2 is due by 8pm Sunday January 30th - there is no class that day.